 Correcting Faucet and Water Supply Leaks

-Some faucet and water supply leaks can tackled at your leisure, while other require emergency haste.
+Some faucet and water supply leaks can be tackled at your leisure, while others require emergency haste.
 It all depends on the nature of the leak.

 Much more urgent is when the pressurized water supply pipes in the walls have developed leaks.
 Here, spraying water may put large amounts of water into the wall in a short amount of time, leading to very expensive damage.
 Here, the solution is to turn off the water supply immediately, then inspect and repair or replace any leaking fittings or pipes that are discovered.
 This can often occur when a water supply system is reaching the end of its useful life, and it may indicate that large sections of pipe or even the entire system needs to be replaced.
 For example, this kind of leaking may indicate that old galvanized steel water supply pipes need to be replaced with all-new copper or PEX piping.
 Here is an instance where most homeowners call in a professional plumber for evaluations and installation of new plumbing.